Journey to Pascha

 The Mystical Supper

-- The Confrontation with Evil
+- Confrontation with Enemies

 Objectives